 Notice the highlighted menu option "View SQL Server Log" – enabled even for a server that Management Studio is not online.
 But don't press it yet, unless you have started SSMS as administrator, by selecting the following option from the right-click context menu:

-[This is because the error log is read via WMI.
+This is because the error log is read via WMI.
 One limitation of this minor implementation detail is that you won't be able to use this feature if you launch SSMS from a regular shortcut that has been pinned to the taskbar in Windows 7 – right-clicking does not provide an option to Run as administrator.
-I hope the manageability team makes it more obvious that run as administrator is required – I guess a better error message will do.]
+I hope the manageability team makes it more obvious that run as administrator is required – I guess a better error message will do.

-So you can review the last instance of the error log even though the service is currently offline; you can also go back and review any log file that hasn't been cycled.
+This means you can review the last instance of the error log even though the service is currently offline; you can also go back and review any log file that hasn't been cycled.
 Cool, right?
 Of course, it requires that the Windows server hosting the instance of SQL Server is running.